1jour1vin

 manual

-Total destemming.
-Long fermentation in small vats equipped with a temperature control system.
+Full destemming.
+Long fermentation in small-capacity tanks equipped with temperature control systems.

 Livestock farming